Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to create a class that simulates a basic employee management system with methods to add, remove, and display employees.
 - Write a program to create a class that represents a basic payroll system with methods to calculate and display salaries.

+94. Day 94 (2nd October 2024)
+- Write a Python program to create a class that simulates a simple library management system with methods to issue, return, and display books.
+- Write a program to create a class that represents a simple chat system with methods to send, receive, and display messages.